Center Parcs owner Brookfield puts holiday chain up for sale

 Brookfield bought the business for about £2.4bn in 2015.

-Center Parcs runs six holiday villages in the UK and Ireland, and attracts more than two million visitors to its sites every year.
+Center Parcs runs six holiday villages in the UK and Ireland which attract more than two million visitors every year.

 The first UK location opened in 1987, at Sherwood Forest in Nottinghamshire.
 It now has holiday villages at Elveden Forest, Longleat Forest, Whinfell Forest and Woburn Forest.